Start hunting game birds

 Share your adventure

-Seek out a mentor – Sometime it’s just more fun to learn to hunt with a friend or family member.
-And hunting with an experienced hunter can reduce your learning curve.
+Seek out a mentor – Sometimes, it’s just more fun to learn to hunt with a friend or family member.
+And hunting with an experienced mentor can advance your levels of learning.
 If you know someone that already hunts, ask to tag along on their next trip.
-Even if you’re not hunting yourself, you will learn a ton going along with someone who is.
+Even if you’re not hunting yourself, you will learn a ton by going along with someone who is.

 Post to ODFW social media – We love it when hunters share their experiences (and not just their trophies) on Facebook, Instagram or Twitter.